LGBTQ literature in El Salvador: Poetry

-The first Salvadorean literary work with openly LGBT themes was the collection of poems Injurias y otros poemas, published by the writer Ricardo Lindo Fuentes in May 2004.
+The first Salvadorean literary work with openly LGBTQ themes was the collection of poems Injurias y otros poemas, published by the writer Ricardo Lindo Fuentes in May 2004.
 The work marked Lindo's public coming out, and he stated that he had written the book as a protest against the exclusion of homosexuals in El Salvador.
 Injurias y otros poemas also represented a break with the Salvadoran poetry of the time, which had traditionally avoided touching on topics considered taboo.
 An example of these themes can be seen in the following fragment of a poem from the book entitled "El sacrificio" (The sacrifice):